rushmila/Group3_ZZSC9020_electricity_demand_forecasting/report/unsw-ZZSC9020-report-group3.md

 XGBoost excels in handling complex non-linear relationships but does not account for time series components like trends and seasonality.
 It requires manual feature engineering to forecast time series data, such as transforming hours using Cosine and adding a demand lag column to capture temporal dependencies.
 However, Facebook Prophet is designed with time series forecasting in mind.
 Prophet deploys additive models that naturally incorporate trends (yearly, monthly, and daily).
 It is powerful when handling time series.

 Both models are flexible and can process any time interval.
 XGBoost’s performance is based on the feature engineering approach.
-For short time intervals, the features must capture the dynamics of electricity demand at this granularity.
+The features must capture the dynamics of electricity demand at this granularity for short intervals.
 Facebook Prophet automatically detects and captures patterns in half-hour electricity demand data.
 Facebook Prophet is more user-friendly than XGBoost.
 Its components are understandable, making understanding the factors influencing the forecast easier.
 While XGBoost requires careful feature engineering and parameter tuning, model interpretation is challenging due to the ensemble nature of the model.

-Facebook Prophet is tailored for time series data; It has built-in mechanisms to capture trends, making it a robust model for electricity demand forecasting at different intervals.
-XGBoost has high accuracy in many domains and is one of the most used models in machine learning competitions.
+Facebook Prophet is tailored for time series data.
+It has built-in mechanisms to capture trends, making it a robust model for electricity demand forecasting at different intervals.
+XGBoost is highly accurate in many domains and is one of the most used models in machine learning competitions.
 However, without adequate feature engineering to address temporal relationships, XGBoost may not perform as effectively as models designed for time series.

 The XGBoost and Facebook Prophet models provided better forecasts than the model used by AEMO.
 At first glance, both XGBoost and Facebook Prophet are outright better models.
 However, Several factors need to be considered before making such a claim.
 Firstly, AEMO’s model might be more general-purpose and work across various regions, time frames, and applications.
 The two models we built are tailored to a specific dataset, time frame, and region, allowing the models to focus on the unique characteristics of electricity forecast in that context.
 This specialisation might explain the better performance in this case.